 Enjoy summer grilling with an ounce of prevention

-Each year we field questions from our patients about whether it's safe to grill, given the evidence that grilled meats may contain cancer-causing agents.
-But new guidelines from the American Institute for Cancer Research suggest that the type of food you grill may be more important than how you prepare it.
+Each year, University of Michigan Comprehensive Cancer Center dietitians field questions from patients about whether it's safe to grill, given the evidence that grilled meats may contain cancer-causing agents.
+Guidelines from the American Institute for Cancer Research (AICR) suggest that the type of food you grill may be more important than how you prepare it.

-Hot dogs and hamburgers-the all-American summer standards-may be among the worst culprits in causing colorectal cancer.
-Research has shown a convincing link between diets high in processed meat and red meat-which includes beef, pork and lamb.
-Every 3.5 ounces of processed meat-about two hot dogs-increases the risk for colorectal cancer by 42%.
+Hot dogs and hamburgers -- the all-American summer standards -- may be among the worst offenders in causing colorectal cancer.
+Research shows a convincing link between diets high in processed meat and red meat -- which includes beef, pork and lamb.
+Every 3.5 ounces of processed meat -- about two hot dogs – increases the risk for colorectal cancer by 42%.

-And this summer, continue to use caution when grilling.
-All animal meats produce cancer-causing chemicals when they are seared at high temperatures-whether on a grill or on a conventional stove.
-It's still unclear whether eating these chemicals will increase your cancer risk.
-But while researchers continue to learn more about whether there's a link between grilling and cancer, consider the strategies we offer at right to limit your exposure.
+And continue to use caution when grilling.
+All animal meats produce cancer-causing chemicals when they are seared at high temperatures -- whether on a grill or on a conventional stove.
+It’s still unclear whether eating these chemicals will increase your cancer risk.
+But while researchers continue to learn more about whether there’s a link between grilling and cancer, you can protect yourself and still enjoy a backyard barbecue.
+Read on to learn strategies to limit your exposure.

 You know the blackened bits that cling to the meat?
 The stuff cooks love for its flavor?
 Well, unfortunately, that's the stuff that contains all the toxins that may increase your cancer risk.
 Try not to eat it and consider these tips for limiting your exposure:

-Limit.
-The most important thing you can do-whether you're grilling or not-is limit red meats and processed meats that contain nitrates.
+Chicken out.
+The most important thing you can do -- whether you're grilling or not -- is limit red meats and processed meats that contain nitrates.
 Choose chicken or fish instead.